ionos-cloud/terraform-provider-ionoscloud/docs/resources/k8s_cluster.md

 The following arguments are supported:

 - `name` - (Required)[string] The name of the Kubernetes Cluster.
 - `k8s_version` - (Optional)[string] The desired Kubernetes Version.
 For supported values, please check the API documentation.
+The provider will ignore changes of patch level.
 - `maintenance_window` - (Optional) See the **maintenance_window** section in the example above
 - `public` - The indicator if the cluster is public or private.
 Be aware that setting it to false is currently in beta phase.
+Default value is true
 - `gateway_ip` - The IP address of the gateway used by the cluster.
 This is mandatory when `public` is set to `false` and should not be provided otherwise.

 ## Import